 When human waste is breaking down, methane gas can buildup.
 Never smoke in a latrine or drop matches down the latrine.
 It could cause an explosion!

 You also don’t want to pour any household chemicals like bleach into the latrine because the chemicals can react with the waste.
 Instead, put some lime, peat moss, or hay into the latrine to control odor and flies.

 Read more about latrines, including some advanced designs.

 Option 2: Compost Toilet

 A more modern off-grid toilet option is a compost toilet.
-This is the option that I personally like the best because the waste actually gets turned into compost that you can use.
+This is the option that I like the best because the waste gets turned into compost that you can use.

 Yes, poop really does get turned into safe compost that you can use in your garden!

-Because pee is sterile (with the exception of some cases such as if you have a kidney infection), a lot of people prefer to use separate buckets for pee and poo.
+Because pee is sterile (except for some cases, such as if you have a kidney infection), many people prefer to use separate buckets for pee and poo.
 The pee can be safely dumped in your yard.
 Without pee in the poo bucket, the poo will dry out a lot faster.
 There are special urine-diverting toilet seats you can get for composting toilets.